ALSETLab/ADN-RT-EMTP-Model/README.md

 If you use our model in your work or research, all we ask from you in exchange is that you **cite our publications above**!
 If you only have space for one citation, please cite Ref.
 1.

 ### Contributing
 If you make modifications to the model that improve it or add functionality, you are welcome to submit a "pull request".
-When you do this, please add a new folder with your files, and use versioning (e.g. start from V10.0).
+When you do this, please add a new folder with your files, and use versioning (e.g. VXXX.0.0), please start with V010.0.0).

 ### License
 The software is licensed under GPLv3.
 If you are unfamiliar with the GPLv3 terms and conditions, please see this [link](https://www.gnu.org/licenses/quick-guide-gplv3.en.html).